zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/sources/providers/database.md

 ---

-## Records Query
+### Records Query

-For each [Database Source](#source) a **Records Query** is created on the fly and made available as Dynamic Content option under the Database Group.
-It fetches records from the table and resolves to a dynamically generated list of record type based on the table schema.
+Fetches records from the table and resolves to a dynamically generated list of record type based on the table schema.

 {% image %}
 ![Database Records Query](/assets/ytp/sources/db-query-records.webp)